p1otr/dh-python/pybuild.rst

 To use this plugin::

-* build depend on the build tool specified by upstream in `pyproject.toml`, as well as `dh-python-pep517`.
+* build depend on `dh-python-pep517` as well as any build tools specified by upstream in `pyproject.toml`.
-* export `PYBUILD_SYSTEM=pep517generic` to explicitly select the plugin, if it isn't automatically selected.

 ENVIRONMENT
 ===========